-Rams Head on Stage, In the heart of downtown Annapolis, this lively spot is part music venue, part restaurant, part brewery.
+Rams Head on Stage, in the heart of downtown Annapolis, is a lively spot that is part music venue, part restaurant, part brewery.
 See well-known acts in an intimate setting while sampling the tavern's wide-ranging menu, house-brewed beers and specialty cocktails.

 Rams Head Live, in Baltimore's Inner Harbor brings Baltimore country, punk, rock, blues, DJ and acoustic artists all under one eclectic roof.

 For a musical experience that pushes the limits of art, visit this multi-purpose art center in the heart of Baltimore’s Highlandtown neighborhood.
 The Creative Alliance welcomes a wide range of performers from Irish acoustic and reggae to Klezmer music and Zydeco.
 They’ve even put on a War of 1812 rock opera, so you’re bound to find something you’ll love!